Richard W. Saxe, Jr.

 Mr. Saxe was admitted to the Pennsylvania Bar in 2001 and is admitted to practice in the United States District Court for the Western District of Pennsylvania and the United States Courts of Appeals for the Third and Tenth Circuits.
 He is a member of the Allegheny County, Pennsylvania and American Bar associations as well as a member of the Construction Section of the Allegheny County Bar Association.

-Mr. Saxe was recently selected for inclusion in The Best Lawyers in America© for Litigation – Construction.
+Mr. Saxe was recently selected for inclusion in The Best Lawyers in America© by BL Rankings for Litigation – Construction.

 - Co-Presenter, “Master Service Agreements,” Association of Corporate Counsel, Pittsburgh, PA, October 2018.